-For the period ended June 30, 2011
+For the period ended September 30, 2011

-Management's Discussion & Analysis for the three and six month periods ended June 30, 2011
+Management's Discussion & Analysis for the three and nine month periods ended September 30, 2011

-The following management's discussion and analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation ("Abacus" or the "Company") and results of operations of the Company should be read in conjunction with the unaudited condensed interim financial statements including the notes thereto for the three and six month periods ended June 30, 2011 and June 30, 2010, the unaudited condensed interim financial statements including the notes thereto for the three month period ended March 31, 2011 and 2010 and the audited financial statements including the notes thereto for the year ended December 31, 2010.
+The following management's discussion and analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation ("Abacus" or the "Company") and results of operations of the Company should be read in conjunction with the unaudited condensed interim financial statements including the notes thereto for the three and nine month periods ended September 30, 2011 and September 30, 2010, unaudited condensed interim financial statements including the notes thereto for the three and six month periods ended June 30, 2011 and June 30, 2010, the unaudited condensed interim financial statements including the notes thereto for the three month period ended March 31, 2011 and 2010, and the audited financial statements including the notes thereto for the year ended December 31, 2010.

-The unaudited condensed interim financial statements and related notes are presented in accordance with Canadian generally accepted accounting principles which were revised to incorporate International Financial Reporting Standards ("IFRS").
-Abacus' accounting policies are described in note 3 of the June 30, 2011 unaudited condensed interim financial statements.
-These financial statements, together with the following MD&A dated August 15, 2011, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to the potential future performance.
+The unaudited condensed interim financial statements and related notes are presented in accordance with Canadian Generally Accepted Accounting Principles ("GAAP") which were revised to incorporate International Financial Reporting Standards ("IFRS").
+Abacus' accounting policies are described in note 3 of the September 30, 2011 unaudited condensed interim financial statements.
+These financial statements, together with the following MD&A dated November 23, 2011, are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to the potential future performance.
 The information in this MD&A may contain forward-looking statements.
 All dollar amounts are in Canadian dollars unless otherwise noted.